News & Commentary

 New York, NY

-After 10 years at the helm, Josiah Macy Jr. Foundation President George E. Thibault, MD announced today that he will step down at the end of June 2018.
+New York, NY— After 10 years at the helm, Josiah Macy Jr. Foundation President George E. Thibault, MD announced today that he will step down at the end of June 2018.

 “It has truly been an honor and a privilege to serve in this role,” said Thibault.
 “I’m proud to have led the Macy Foundation through an exciting period of great changes in health professions education, to keep pace with the changes in health care delivery and to better prepare future generations of health professionals to meet society’s health needs.”

-Under Dr. Thibault’s leadership, the Macy Foundation—the only national foundation solely dedicated to improving the education of health professionals—has had an oversized impact on better aligning the education of health professionals with contemporary health needs and a changing health care system.
+Under Dr. Thibault’s leadership, the Macy Foundation—the only national philanthropy solely dedicated to improving the education of health professionals—has had an oversized impact on better aligning the education of health professionals with contemporary health needs and a changing health care system.